 - A prerequisite course may be needed prior to enrollment in some courses within this program.
 Specific prerequisite requirements are listed in the Course Description section in the Course Catalog.
-A summary of the prerequisites are listed below in the Example Course Sequence. - This program as outlined does not meet MTA requirements.
+A summary of the prerequisites is listed below in the Example Course Sequence. - This program as outlined does not meet MTA requirements.
 A student would need one additional natural science course because SCIE 190 satisfies the A.A. general education requirements but not MTA.
-See advisor for specific details if the MTA is important to you. - This program outlines two different tracks, one for preparation to transfer to Ferris State University and one for preparation to transfer to other colleges and universities.
+See advisor for specific details if the MTA is important to you. - This program outlines two different tracks, one for students planning to teach grades PK-3 and one for grades 3-6.
+Complete one track to fulfill the requirements for the A.A.
 Please consult with an advisor regularly about your specific educational goals. - Courses taken out of sequence may delay a student's ability to complete the program in a timely manner.
 Please consult your advisor regularly. - Each student should submit a graduation application at least one full semester before he/she plans to graduate. - This program is subject to change.
 Students should consult with their advisor for program updates.